 Since there were so many dogs from the puppy mill, local TN animal shelters couldn’t handle the number of dogs, so animal shelters from multiple states stepped in to take dogs for adoption.
 Lucy took the journey to a New Orleans animal shelter where she learned everything about Mardi Gras and gumbo.
 She also got adopted!
 Should be the end of the story, right?
-Lucy would go on to participate in Mardi Gras parades, eat jambalaya until she couldn’t eat anymore and live the life of luxury on the bayou… Well not exactly!
-Unfortunately, another round of sickos entered her life.
-This time they neglected her causing her to be extremely malnourished.
+Lucy would go on to participate in Mardi Gras parades, eat jambalaya until she couldn’t eat anymore and live the life of luxury on the bayou…Unfortunately, this was not the case for Lucy Pickles.
+This time, her owners neglected her causing her to be extremely malnourished.
 Luckily, animal services were called by local neighbors, and she was removed from the home.

 Upon entering the system yet again, Lucy was in trouble.
-She was only a few days away from being euthanized when luckily a herding rescue group was called.
+She was only a few days away from being euthanized when a herding dog rescue group was called.
 This is where Lucy finally began getting the attention she deserved.
 Over the next 2 months, Lucy spent time in two foster homes where she was brought back to good health and socialized with other dogs.

 Enter us…We met Lucy when we were looking to adopt a dog.
 Upon meeting Lucy for the first time, just seeing her was enough for us.
 Hearing her story wasn’t even necessary.
 We fell in love at first sight.
 We decided that her 8th home in 7 months (YES – 8 homes in 7 months), would be her forever home!

-We too are lucky to be part of Lucy’s journey.
-These days she loves spending time with her other Swilled mascots, playing a good game of fetch, and chasing squirrels.
-She has moved on from chickens… However, these days we believe the fame is starting to get to her as she has been asking for more treats lately which she refers to as “siduals” (her term for residuals or royalties) and is starting to inquire about agents.
+We, too, are lucky to be part of Lucy’s journey.
+These days she loves spending time with her other Swilled mascots, playing a good game of fetch, and chasing squirrels (she has moved on from chickens).
+However, these days we believe the fame is starting to get to her as she has been asking for more treats lately which she refers to as “siduals” (her term for residuals or royalties) and is starting to inquire about agents.
 It sure is hard to argue with her cuteness so we oblige with a few extra treats each night.